 - Jenness, M. and Barley, Z.A.
 (1995).
 Using cluster evaluation in the context of science education reform.
 In R.G.
 O'Sullivan (Ed.), Emerging Roles of Evaluation in Science Education Reform.
 San Francisco: Jossey-Bass.

 - Williams, C.T. and Rudge, D.W.
 (2019) Exploring the effects of using historical stories during genetics instruction on student understanding of NOS.
-AERA Annual Conference, Toronto, Canada, 5-9 April (Submitted).
+AERA Annual Conference, Toronto, Canada, 5-9 April.

 - David, V., Protacio, M.S., Williams, C.T., Piazza, S., and Kuo, H. (2019).
 Investigating the effectiveness of a professional development program on task-based language teaching.
-AERA Annual Conference, Toronto, Canada, 5-9 April (Submitted).
+AERA Annual Conference, Toronto, Canada, 5-9 April.

 - Williams, C.T. and Rudge, D.W.
 (2018).
 Effects of historical story telling on student understanding of NOS and Mendelian genetics.
-NARST Annual Converece, Atlanta, GA, 9-12 March.
+NARST Annual Conference, Atlanta, GA, 9-12 March.

 - Sydlik, M.A., Williams, C.T., Ngulo, E. and Kasper, H. (2017).
 Translating complex data analysis into usable feedback for clients.
 American Evaluation Association Conference, Washington, D.C., 6-11 November.